buddypress/buddypress/docs/contributor/project/release/build-checklist.md

 ## Version Bumps (in `[dev]`)

-- If it's a major x.0.0 release, bump trunk version numbers to alpha in bp-loader.php (Y.0.0-alpha).
+- If it's the first release candidate (eg: 12.0.0-RC1), bump trunk version numbers to alpha in bp-loader.php (14.0.0-alpha).
-- Bump relevant branch version numbers to alpha in bp-loader.php (x.1.0-alpha).
 - If it's a major or minor release, update `[dev]` trunk's `readme.txt` stable tag and Upgrade/Changelog informations using the `[wporg]` trunk's ones.

 🏁 Release built!
 Great job 👏